ShaunWesty/vsc-guide-esp32/README.md

 Perform a regular Find **C:/.../esp-idf** <- All of the bits in the middle please.
 Replace with
 >${env:IDF_PATH}

+Seems that Export-Csv is not working so next do a find and replace on
+\r with ,\r (you will need to select "Extended")

 Unfortunately the engineers at Espressif are not nice.
 So they include some of their .h files in a different directory (twats) for example components/json/cJSON.
 Seriously WTF?